Ryan's last-gasp goal sees Larne past Welders

 The Championship side had three glorious opportunities to take the lead within five minutes of the resumption.

-Firstly, Michael McClellan fired wide from a narrow angle before he was presented with another pointblank chance, only for Ferguson to push the ball away after the Welders man was unable to get full purchase on his shot.
+Firstly, Michael McClellan fired wide from a narrow angle before he was presented with another pointblank chance, only for Ferguson to save with his right leg after the Welders man was unable to get full purchase on his shot.

 Former Derry City man Joe Thomson then had to clear an Owens header off the line as Larne looked decidedly jittery.